Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

 \subsection{Important nodes}

-Important nodes are those discovered so far that have the highest utility.
-When new nodes are discovered using the random sampling technique described in Section \ref{sec:random}, their utility is calculated using Equation \ref{equ:f}.
-The nodes are then added to the table of important nodes.
-This table has a fixed length $M$ and the entries are sorted by the result of the utility function.
-When adding new nodes to a full table, the nodes at the end of the table (with lowest utility) are removed.
-The mechanism ensures that given enough time, the $M$ nodes which have the highest utility are discovered.
+Important nodes are the nodes discovered so far that have the highest utility.
+The important nodes are stored in a table that has a fixed length $M$.
+The nodes in the table are represented by the same news item as is used by the random sampling protocol.
+When the table is full, nodes with low utility are removed first.
+As nodes are periodically added from the random sample (described in Section~\ref{sec:random}), the $M$ nodes which have the highest utility are eventually discovered.
 However, waiting for all candidate nodes to be discovered randomly can take time in large networks.

+To reduce the discovery time, nodes in the table of important nodes are also periodically contacted.
+This is based on the assumption that a node with high utility is likely to have information about other nodes of interest to us in the same area.

+The node to contact is selected from nodes with overlapping geographical areas, i.e., with utility $>= 1$.
+If there are fewer than 10 nodes that overlap, we select a node from the top 10 nodes with the highest utility.
+The node can be selected randomly, but in our simulations the strategy that gave the shortest discovery times is to prioritize selected nodes by 1) utility and 2) longest time since last contact.
+This strategy ensures that we always attempt to contact newly discovered nodes with high utility first, and then proceed to contact older nodes sorted by longest time since last contact.

-As the utility function is based on distance, it is likely that a node with high utility has information about other nodes of interest to us in the same area.
-By periodically exchanging important nodes in a similar manner to the random sample, the discovery time can thus be reduced significantly.
-At random intervals, we therefore select a random node from the table of important nodes.
-The node is selected from the top 10 nodes with the highest utility, or all nodes with utility $> 1$ if we have found more than 10 nodes with overlapping coordination ranges.
-Using the utility function, we then select $K$ nodes from our list which are most useful to the selected node, where $K$ is lower or equal to $M$.
-We proceed to send this list to the other node.
-In return, the other node replies with a list of the $K$ nodes which are the most interesting for us.
-Finally, both nodes merge the list of $K$ nodes with their table of $M$ entries, deleting the entries with lowest utility.
+After the node is selected, we extract a subset of $K$ nodes from our table that have the highest utility \emph{as calculated for the selected node}.
+We proceed to send this subset to the selected node.
+In return, the selected node replies with a list of $K$ nodes it has calculated to have the \emph{highest utility for us}.
+Finally, both nodes merge the list of $K$ nodes with their table of $M$ entries, deleting the least important entries.